Integrate your dedicated server to AMS using the AGS SDK

 AMS runs multiple of your dedicated servers on each VM.
 In order to avoid port conflicts, your dedicated server will be assigned arbitrary port numbers determined by the local watchdog.

-Integrate a dedicated server to AMS
+Integrate a dedicated server with AMS

 Set up your server configuration